-4 Myers-Briggs Personality Types Who Don't Label Their Relationships
+4 Personality Types Who Prefer No-Labels Love

 Putting a label on your connection is a pretty big moment in a relationship.
 It's when you go from "we like each other" to "we only like each other."
 It's a subtle change, but it can mean absolutely everything.
 For some MBTI types, this moment is the goal.
 It's all about finding that right person and making it official.
 But for the personality types who don’t like labels on their relationships, getting to this point isn't something they have any interest in rushing.
 It's not that they don't have big hearts and plenty of love to give; it's just that they prefer to take things slow and keep it casual.
 Because along with all the great things that come with labeling your relationship, it does add expectations and responsibilities, and that's not something these types take lightly or are in any hurry to commit to.

 If that sounds like you (or someone you're amorphously in a relationship with), chances are they're one of the Myers-Briggs personality types that just doesn't do labels.

 ESFP (The Entertainer)